vovw/gamediffusion/part1.md

 - PyTorch for agent implementation
 - Gymnasium (OpenAI Gym successor) for Atari environment
 - OpenCV for image processing and saving
+- **Random Network Distillation (RND) for novelty-based exploration**
 - Weights & Biases (optional) for experiment tracking

 ### Success Criteria
 - At least 200 total episodes recorded across all skill levels
 - Highest skill level should achieve consistent scores >200 points
 - Complete and accurate action logs corresponding to all frames
+- **Demonstrated use of RND and dual-agent setup for improved exploration and skill acquisition**

 ## Progress Overview (Implementation Status)